 My name is David Gale.
 You’re probably here because you already know me, or know of me, at least, but since there’s always the vague possibility that someone’s going to stumble onto this site by accident, I’ll go ahead and tell you a bit about myself.

 I’ve been programming since the sixth grade* and working with databases since between my freshman and sophomore years at Dartmouth College, way back in the summer of ’97.
 Since then, I’ve worked with Oracle, DB2, PostgreSQL, and MySQL databases.
-I currently work for Oracle on the APEX development team.
+I currently work for a company called Appian.

 Of course, not all of my posts will be technology related, so here’s some personal background: I’m very happily married, with three amazing kids.
 We currently live in Virginia.